filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 IPFS is a free and open-source network stack protocol that allows users to store and transfer verifiable data with each other.
 IPFS users persist data on the network by  [pinning](https://docs-beta.ipfs.io/concepts/persistence/#pinning-in-context) data on their own hardware, to a third-party cloud service (known as Pinning Services), or through community-oriented systems where a group of individual IPFS users share resources to ensure the content remains live.

-The lack of a built-in incentive mechanism is the challenge that Filecoin hopes to solve by maintaining the efficiency and resiliency provided by the IPFS network, while also allowing users to incentivize long-term distributed storage at competitive prices through a marketplace of storage nodes.
+The lack of a built-in incentive mechanism is the challenge that Filecoin hopes to solve by allowing users to incentivize long-term distributed storage at competitive prices through a marketplace of storage nodes, while maintaining the efficiency and resiliency provided by the IPFS network.

-Development around FIlecoin was and continues to be fully integrated with IPFS, including many shared core team members on both projects; and while other storage markets do exist, including on IPFS, this close relationship under the Protocol Labs umbrella ensures far better guarantees on longevity, reliability and overall user experience.

 ## Different persistence strategies: which should I use?